dassangita844/Static-Panel-Data-Analysis/README.md

 The data was provided during the **Workshop on Panel Data Analysis** at **Rabindra Bharati University**, held on **21st March 2024**.

-- **Resource Person**: Prof. Sebak Kumar Jana
-  Department of Economics, Vidyasagar University
+- **Resource Person**: Prof. Sebak Kumar Jana, Department of Economics, Vidyasagar University

 ## **Acknowledgment**

-Special thanks to **Rabindra Bharati University** and **Prof. Sebak Kumar Jana** for providing the dataset and their invaluable insights on panel data analysis.
+Special thanks to **Rabindra Bharati University** for organizing the workshop and to **Prof. Sebak Kumar Jana** for providing the dataset and sharing his invaluable insights on static panel data analysis.

 ## **Key Features of the Script**